-Our effective tax rate in the three months ended June 30, 2011 was slightly higher than in the prior year period due primarily to the impact of certain non-deductible expenses and adjustments.
 On an interim basis, we estimate what our anticipated annual effective tax rate will be, while also separately considering applicable discrete and other non-recurring items, and record a quarterly income tax provision in accordance with the anticipated annual rate.
 As the fiscal year progresses, we refine our estimates based on actual events and financial results during the year.
 This process can result in significant changes to our expected effective tax rate.
-When this occurs, we adjust our income tax provision during the quarter in which our estimates are refined so that the year-todate provision reflects the expected annual effective tax rate.
+When this occurs, we adjust our income tax provision during the quarter in which our estimates are refined so that the year-to-date provision reflects the expected annual effective tax rate.
 These changes, along with adjustments to our deferred taxes, among others, may create fluctuations in our overall effective tax rate from quarter to quarter.
-We have not recorded any valuation allowance against our deferred tax assets as of June 30, 2011 and March 31, 2011.